 Bridge Safety Awareness

-Keep children close and ensure they stay within sight at all times.
-If you notice any safety concerns or issues, report them to the relevant authorities immediately.
+Safety barriers like railings are there to prevent falls, so avoid leaning over them, particularly when taking photos.
+Keep children close and within sight at all times.
+If you notice any safety issues, report them to the relevant authorities promptly.

 Ground Condition Cautions